 Phoebe and her husband Clark along with her sister and her spouse and children were part of the Brown detachment sent to Pueblo.
-As they left Santa Fe, Cooke ordered all 20 women leaving as laundresses so they could receive rations, although a few of the women were not original laundresses including Phoebe.
+Not one of the original 20 laundresses, Phoebe became a laundress as Colonel Cooke's orders at Santa Fe provided that all 20 women accompanying the detachment serve as such and receive rations.
 They arrived in Salt Lake in July 1847.
 Within days of her divorce in early August, Phoebe used her maiden name of Merrill on a rebaptism record, likely considering her marriage was "annulled."
 Phoebe married Parmenio Adams Jackman in 1851 and resided in Salt Lake.
 She gave birth to five children, two of whom died before she gave birth to her last child just a few months after she received notice that her husband and her sister's husband had been killed by Indians on a freighting trip returning from California.
 She married again in 1865 to Sylvanus Collett and moved to Cache Valley.
 This appears to be a polygamous marriage based on birth dates of children from two wives just a few months apart.
 Sylvanus' wife, Lydia, died a month after her son Thomas Karren was born.
 According to family stories, he was given to others to care for during most of his early childhood.
-The family appeared on the 1870 census record with children from Sylvanus' first wife and Lydia's second and third marriage, except Thomas.
+Except for Thomas, the family appeared on the 1870 census record with children from Sylvanus' first wife and Lydia's second and third marriage.
 It is likely someone providing information for the census record accidently listed the mother's name as Lydia who was dead instead of Phoebe.
 Sylvanus married two additional wives in 1868 and 1872.
 Sometime before 1880 Phoebe and Sylvanus' marriage ended.
-She is listed on the 1880 census record with William A Thompson, her children from her second and third marriages and one of his children from a previous marriage.
+She is listed on the 1880 census record with William A Thompson, her children from her second and third marriages, and one of his children from a previous marriage.
 William died in 1896.
 According to a newspaper article published in December 1908, Phoebe was being cared for by two daughters and a granddaughter in Rexburg, Idaho just a few months before she died.

-Sources: Family Search pid# as of 1 Apr, 2022: KWJ2-S4K
+Sources: Family Search pid# as of January 2025: KWJ2-S4K

-Military, church, and family records, Census records, Newspaper article, Dec 1908
+Military, land record, church/family records, Census records, Newspaper article, Dec 1908